Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_trees.md

 # Introduction

 Decision tree is one of the most popular non-linear framework used in the reality.
-It is known for its robustness to noisy and the capability of learning disjunctive expressions.
+So far, support vector machine and generalized linear are the examples of linear models.
+On the other hand, kernelization will result in a non-linear hypothesis function via feature mapping $\phi(x)$.
+Decision tree is known for its robustness to noisy and the capability of learning disjunctive expressions.
 In reality, decision tree has been widely used in credit risk of loan applicants.

 A decision tree maps input $x\in \mathbb{R}^d$ to output y using binary rules.
 From top-down point of view, each node in the tree has a splitting rule.
 At the very bottom, each leaf node outputs an value or a class.
 Note, outputs can repeat.
 Each splitting rule can be characterized as :